 SLR can estimate a relationship between any pair of variables.
 However, when used for criteria derivation, relationships estimated with SLR predict likely values of the dependent variable at a new value of the independent variable.
 For example, a regression relationship may predict the future concentration of chlorophyll-a (chl a) at a new N or P concentration.
 When used in this way, it is important to consider the theoretical assumptions underlying SLR inferences.
-More specifically, one must assess: (1) whether the assumed linear functional form is sufficiently representative of the actual relationship, (2) whether the sampling variability in the dependent variable is distributed as assumed, (3) whether the magnitude of the sampling variability in the samples used to fit the model are independent of one another.
+More specifically, one must assess: (1) whether the assumed linear functional form is sufficiently representative of the actual relationship, (2) whether the sampling variability in the dependent variable is distributed as assumed, (3) whether the magnitude of the sampling variability in the dependent variable changes across the range of predictions, and (4) whether the samples used to fit the model are independent of one another.